 Throughout the rest of the book, he examines the reasons that too many choices is a significant problem in our society.
 As for what to do about it, he offers very little input, only 16 of the book’s 233 pages.

-The goal of a book utilizing the There’s a Problem! structure is to educate readers and provoke an emotional response from them—whether anger, shock, fear, disgust, or something similar.
+The goal of a book utilizing the There’s a Problem! approach is to educate readers and provoke an emotional response from them—whether anger, shock, fear, disgust, or something similar.
 Providing a solution is not the focus.

 Health books with this structure present objective information on large topics like vitamins, herbs, or diseases that can be easily divided into stand-alone subparts, then arranged from A to Z or in some other logical way.